Keyboard shortcuts

 standard-githooksHook file format parsing, shim generation

-Library crates are pure — no git2, no I/O, no terminal output — except standard-version, which performs file I/O for version file detection and updates.
+Library crates are pure — no I/O, no terminal output — except standard-version, which performs file I/O for version file detection and updates.

 Key dependencies: